salesforce/sa11y/packages/jest/README.md

 // To optionally cleanup the body after running a11y checks setup({ autoCheckOpts: { runAfterEach: true, cleanupAfterEach: true } });

+// To customize how/where the rendered DOM is saved during automatic checks setup({
+    autoCheckOpts: { runAfterEach: true },
+    renderedDOMSaveOpts: {
+        /* your RenderedDOMSaveOpts here */
+    },
+});
 ```

 ### Using environment variables